tek256/astera/README.md

 </div>

 ### About
-Astera is a 2D game library written in C99 focused on performance, portability, and maintainability.
-Astera aims to rely on as few dependencies as possible.
+Astera is a 2D game library written in C99 focused on portability.

 ### Features
 ```